Last updated on March 27th, 2023 at 10:21 pm

 Lavender will develop into a small shrub within a few years.

-In the meantime you can always enjoy the wonderful lavender scent by gently rubbing your hand over the leaves of the plant.
+In the meantime you can always enjoy the wonderful lavender scent of this fragrant herb by gently rubbing your hand over the leaves of the plant.

 Even the tiny four week old seedlings have that fresh lavender smell!